-Over the past five years, many entrepreneurs and tech-enabled companies have found a home at Startup Edmonton.
+Over the past six years, many entrepreneurs and tech-enabled companies have found a home at Startup Edmonton.
 Our members and alumni are passionate about fostering startup and innovation culture in our city and we're proud to support them through mentorship & programs, workspace, talent support, and a thriving community.

 When Jonathan Verk was going through a difficult divorce 6 years ago, he also realized his situation was no different from that of any family’s going through the separation process in the sense that as hard as it was for the parents involved, it was even more difficult for the children.
 He knew there had to be a better way to resolve disputes.

 After conversations with judicial officers to get their feedback on how the co-parenting process could be improved, Verk connected with Sherrill Ellsworth, past presiding judge of Riverside County in California, who offered an experienced judicial perspective.
 Together with Eric Weiss, co-founder and coParenter COO, they set out to create a tool to help parents save time, save money, and stay out of court.

 For the past seven years, Scope AR has quietly revolutionized workplace training and equipment maintenance in traditional industries, such as manufacturing, natural resource development and aerospace.
 But the release of staggering new return-on-investment figures for their customers could change everything for this sleeping giant.

 An augmented reality training solutions provider, Scope AR counts several multi-billion-dollar clients — with more expected to come knocking as word spreads about the results they can expect.

 RunGunJumpGun started off as a fun parting gift to an old workplace.